Marshals, Veteran Car Run Team & Supporting Clubs

 Through the election process I joined the Steering Group and following many years of service was elected Chairman of the judging panel for the Concours de Elegance, a position never envisaged when I first entered the run in 1995.

 I joined the VCC in 1994 and taken part in various events all over the country, making many good friends on route.
 I also enjoy other motoring events and ride my 1909 Minerva in the Sunbeam Pioneer Run from Epson Downs to Brighton.
 In 2013 with the 20 Ghost Club l completed the 2000-mile Alpine Tour driving my 1914 Silver Ghost through Austria, Italy, Slovenia, and Croatia.

 I am very passionate about the VCR and want to encourage more entrants to take part in the full list of events the R.A.C. now offers in their motoring week leading up to the big day.
-Especially the International Concours d` Elegance on Regent Street the Saturday before the Sunday Run to Brighton.
+Especially the St James's International Concours the Saturday before the Sunday Run to Brighton.